 If you are lucky enough to live in scenic Orange County, you know that riding a bicycle to avoid the stress of the overcrowded Southern California roadways or for exercise, riding a bike can be dangerous.
 Without warning, a driver’s negligence can cause a collision that leaves the cyclist with massive injuries.
-From head, neck and back injuries to broken bones, the devastation resulting from a bicycle accident can be quite overwhelming.
-Knowing what to do in the moments, weeks and months following an accident is vitally important.
+It is essential that you speak with an Orange County bicycle accident lawyer regarding your case as soon as possible.

 Minutes After the Accident

 - Call the police.
 Regardless of your pain level or immediate assessment of your injuries, your first step should be to call the police, even if you do not feel injured right away.
 Filing a police report of the damages is critical, especially since your injuries and pain may grow more severe over time.

+- Watch what you say.
 Once the Orange County police have arrived, be sure to speak with them directly.
 You want your story written down in detail and you need the police to acknowledge your injuries on site and include them in the police report.
 However, you should not admit fault or describe your own actions or inaction, as it may be used against you later in order to lessen the liability of the other party.
 It is also good practice to refrain from using social media following an accident.

 Days After the Accident

-Our experienced attorneys at Duque Law Group will likely recommend that you seek medical attention as evidence of the damage caused.
+- Our experienced attorneys at Duque Law Group will likely recommend that you seek medical attention as evidence of the damage caused.
 Documenting your injuries, no matter how small you think they are, is a vital step.

 - Holding off on making repairs.
 Resist the temptation to fix your bike; preserve as much physical evidence as possible.
 Leave your bicycle in the same condition as it was when you left the accident.
 If you have any other damaged property from the accident (including a helmet or clothing), keep that available as well as our attorneys may request photos of the pieces.